browserengineering/book/book/animations.md

 Exercises
 =========

-*Multiple animations*: create some demos of nested transform and opacity animations.
-They should still work of course, but these situations usually uncover bugs.
-If you find bugs, fix them!

 *Background-color*: implement animations of the `background-color` CSS property.
 You'll have to define a new kind of interpolation that applies to all the color channels.